-85 Smith ML & Reilly KMA (Eds) (2013) Open Development: Networked Innovations in International Development.
-The MIT Press: IDRC country context such as South Africa.
-Technological developments do proffer many opportunities for the sustainable development, but no technology in a vacuum can address underlying inequalities.
-It is not the technology in and of itself that change or disrupt existing modes of production or determines positive or negative outcomes.
+If one ignores the semantic, factual and historical problems with the notion of a 4IR, it still remains problematic from a practical perspective in, specifically, a developing country context such as South Africa.
+Technological developments do proffer many opportunities for sustainable development but no technology in a vacuum can address underlying inequalities.
+It is not the technology in and of itself that changes or disrupt existing modes of production or determines positive or negative outcomes.
 It is the interests that mobilise behind or drive certain innovations and the uses to which the resulting technologies are put.

 The reasons for policymakers embracing the 4IR concept are not as surprising as they might first seem.
 This echoes the uncritical adoption or inability to adapt previous waves of telecom reform in the absence of organically developed, evidence-based policy formulation.
-This is not to suggest that we should eschew all international best practice, simply that we need adopt only what is appropriate to our context based on our priorities and adapt what we need to to carve a credible space for ourselves in the global community.
+This is not to suggest that we should eschew all international best practice, simply that we need adopt only what is appropriate to our context based on our priorities and adapt what we need to carve a credible space for ourselves in the global community.

-Appropriation of the term 4IR by one of the most powerful global epistemic communities in the World, the World Economic Forum, that convenes annually to build consensus between the private and public sector on what the future of the world should look like with massive private sector resources fills a vacuum for many countries that have not invested in what they want the future to look like.
-When a ready-made vision based on extensive research committed to global prosperity provides some roadmap in an uncertain future it is adopted in the absence of anything else.
+Appropriation of the term 4IR by one of the most powerful global epistemic communities, the World Economic Forum, that convenes annually to build consensus between the private and public sector on what the future of the world should look like with massive private sector resources, fills a vacuum for many countries that have not invested in what they want the future to look like.
+When a ready-made vision based on extensive research committed to global prosperity provides some roadmap in an uncertain future, it is adopted in the absence of anything else.

-There is much in the WEF that draws on the evidence of positive outcomes of market reforms and development requirements and on the necessary regulatory and development catch up developing countries will have to play.
-But much of the research is based on the assumptions and practice of advanced economies and mature democracies.
-Generally it fails to ask, or because of its protocols not say why, previous rounds of market reform have failed to implement the basic logic of reforms, why in many developing countries there are not capacitated, effective institutions to enforce the rule of law and the universal declaration of human rights or to regulate markets in ways maximise consumer welfare rather than rent extraction.
+There is much in the WEF that draws on the evidence of positive outcomes of market reforms and development requirements and on the necessary regulatory and developmental catch-up developing countries will have to play.
+However, much of the research is based on the assumptions and practice of advanced economies and mature democracies.
+Generally it fails to ask, or because of its protocols, nor say why previous rounds of market reform have failed to implement the basic logic of reforms, why in many developing countries there are not capacitated, effective institutions to enforce the rule of law and the universal declaration of human rights or to regulate markets in ways to maximise consumer welfare rather than rent extraction.